Search

 Conference Paper

-This paper proposes a fast multi-band image fusion algorithm, which combines a high-spatial low-spectral resolution image and a low-spatial high-spectral resolution image.
-The well admitted forward model is explored to form the likelihoods of the observations.
-Maximizing the likelihoods leads to solving a Sylvester equation.
-By exploiting the properties of the circulant and downsampling matrices associated with the fusion problem, a closed-form solution for the corresponding Sylvester equation is obtained explicitly, getting rid of any iterative update step.
-Coupled with the alternating direction method of multipliers and the block coordinate descent method, the proposed algorithm can be easily generalized to incorporate prior information for the fusion problem, allowing a Bayesian estimator.
-Simulation results show that the proposed algorithm achieves the same performance as the existing algorithms with the advantage of significantly decreasing the computational complexity of these algorithms.
+This paper studies a fast multi-band image fusion algorithm for highspatial low-spectral resolution and low-spatial high-spectral resolution images.
+The popular forward model and the conventional Gaussian prior are used to form the posterior of the target image.
+Maximizing the posterior leads to solving a matrix Sylvester equation.
+By exploiting the properties of the circulant and decimation matrices associated with the fusion problem, a closed-form solution for the corresponding Sylvester equation is obtained, avoiding any iterative update step.
+Simulation results show that the proposed algorithm achieves the same performance as existing algorithms with the advantage of significantly decreasing the computational complexity of these algorithms.

 Signal and image processing / Earth observation